openvinotoolkit/model_server/example_k8s/README.md

 ## Jupyter notebook demo

-In the [jupyter notebook](OVMS_demo.ipynb) is demonstrated OpenVINO Model Server deployment in Kubernetes including the evaluation from gRPC client.
+OpenVINO Model Server deployment in Kubernetes including the evaluation from gRPC client is demonstrated in the [jupyter notebook demo](OVMS_demo.ipynb).
 It enables serving of a pre-trained ResNet50 model quantized to INT8 precision.

 ## NFS server deployment